webqit/webflo/README.md

 Webflo lets you build all things web, mobile, and API backends - anything from as basic as a static `index.html` page to as rich as a universal app capable of *MPA*, *SPA*, or hybrid routing, *SSG*, *SSR*, *CSR*, or hybrid rendering, offline and *PWA* capabilities, etc. - this time, without *loosing* the *vanilla* advantage!

-Ok, we've put all of that up for a straight read! (😃 Might turn out you already know Webflo.)
+Ok, we've put all of that up for a straight read!
+(Might turn out you already know Webflo! 😃)

 > **Note**
 > <br>Depending on your current framework background, the hardest part of Webflo might be having to break ties with something that isn't conventional to the `.html` + `.css` + `.js` stack: all of that JSX, CSS-in-JS, etc.!